Men Don't Leave: Plot

-Beth is an extremely vulnerable, easily discouraged person who cannot seem to get a grip on her circumstances.
+Beth is a vulnerable, easily discouraged person who cannot seem to get a grip on her circumstances.
 Chris falls in love with Jody, an older radiographer who lives in the same building.
-Matt falls under the influence of a young schoolmate who breaks into houses and steals VCRs.
+Shortly after Chris turns 17, he announces he's moving in with Jody.
+Matt falls under the influence of a schoolmate who breaks into houses and steals VCRs.
 His dream is to get enough money to buy back their suburban house.
 Beth and her sons eventually pull themselves together, and realize that to abandon each other is not the answer.
 Beth tells her sons, "Heartbreak is life educating us," and the lessons turn out to be worth learning.